Vignesh2208/Melody/docs/nbuild/html/_sources/quick_start.rst.txt

   With Kronos and 1ms network link delay

-With Kronos, we can see that SVC makes the right adjustment to bring the voltages at pilot buses back to their nominal values, which is indicated by all relative change of pilot bus voltages being at 1.0.
-The generator voltage setpoints slightly overshoot but finally stabilize 15 seconds after the onset of the disturbance.
+With Kronos, we can see that SVC makes the right adjustments to bring the voltages at pilot buses back to their nominal values, indicated by all relative changes of pilot bus voltages being at 1.0.
+The voltage setpoints at generator buses slightly overshoot but eventually stabilize within 15 seconds following the onset of the disturbance.

 .. figure:: images/with_kronos_and_delay_500.png
   :alt: With Kronos and 500ms network link delay